peteroupc/html3dutil/doc/H3DU.Mesh.md

 and blue components, respectively.)
 <li>A normal vector, which is a set of 3 values.
 Normal values are required for lighting to work properly.
 <li>A tangent vector, which is a set of 3 values.
+(This is deprecated.)
 <li>A bitangent vector, which is a set of 3 values.
+(This is deprecated.)
 <li>Texture coordinates, which are a set of 2 values each ranging from 0 to
 1, where (0, 0) is the lower right corner of the texture (by default), and (1, 1) is the upper right corner (by default).